Boyce Managers & Directors

 Lindsay and his wife have five children which certainly keeps them both on their toes.
 Lindsay loves his sport and is a keen runner and triathlete competing annually in the City2Surf along with local races and triathlons.

 Mel Dean was raised in regional NSW and completed a Bachelor of Business (Accounting and Business Management) through Charles Sturt University.
 Mel joined the Boyce Cooma office in November 2004 and after 3 years transferred to the Wagga Wagga office.
 In 2015 Mel completed her post graduate studies to become a qualified Chartered Accountant.
-Mel was appointed as a manager in December 2015 and has a passion for building strong client relationships.
+Mel was appointed as an Associate Director in January 2020 and has a passion for building strong client relationships.
 This client focussed drive was recognised in 2015 when Mel was the recipient of the Tony Quirk Employee of the Year award.
 Mel has experience in a range of industries, including agriculture, medical, construction, retail and professional services and contributes to the community as a Director of the Amie St Clair Melanoma Trust.
 Mel enjoys mentoring and developing a strong team environment.
-Outside of work, Mel is a mother of two daughters and fills her free time following and supporting family sporting pursuits
+Outside of work, Mel is a mother of two daughters and fills her free time following and supporting family sporting pursuits.

 Danielle was raised in Junee and completed a degree in Agribusiness majoring in Agricultural Commerce at Charles Sturt University in Orange.
 After graduating, Danielle moved back to the Riverina, joining Boyce in 2008.